vmoyankov/one-user-actions/API.md

 Output:
   - boolean: True on success, false on error
-  - string: output of the command if success, ot error message if failed
+  - string: output of the command if success, or error message if failed
   - int: error code or exit status of external command.
 0 on success

 -----------------------